-nnis Assessment performing and evaluating Marks 41-50 Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on the performing and evaluating) Description A candidate should demonstrate under applied conditions: • a detailed understanding of the rules and regulations for highly successful play; • a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; • an ability to select the best shots to play in practice and match situations and produce very good attacking strokes with control, consistency and accuracy.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on Gennis Assessment Planning, performing and evaluating Marks Description A candidate should demonstrate under applied conditions: • a detailed understanding of the rules and regulations for highly successful play; • a very good understanding of testing with the oblitive to plan strategies appropriate to all Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful play; a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; an ability to select the best shots to play in practice and match situations and produce very good attacking strokes with control, consistency and accuracy.
 He/she will be able to compete and produce the correct tactical strokes in a match showing awareness of his/her own and their opponents' court positions.
 He/she has the ability to play all strokes including the lob, smash and sliced/spin serves.
 The serves will be made with speed, accuracy and a good measure of consistency.
 31-40 A candidate should demonstrate under applied conditions: a good understanding of the rules and regulations for successful play; a good understanding of roles and conditions of play and the knowledge to use them to advantage in the game; an ability to select and use the correct strokes effectively in both practice and game situations, in singles and doubles, and produce good attacking strokes.
 He/she would be able to produce correct forehand and backhand volleys and ground strokes with accuracy and consistency in a practice game without the pressure of a match situation.
 He/she will be able to serve with a good measure of speed and accuracy; an ability to apply tactics successfully to overcome opponents' weaknesses.
 21-30 A candidate should demonstrate under applied conditions: a sound understanding of the rules and regulations for successful play; a sound understanding of positioning and specific role awareness; an ability to make sensible choices when choosing the best shot, understanding the principle of attacking space; an ability to serve and produce basic forehand and backhand strokes with consistency in a practice situation and also with some success in a double or singles game; an ability to apply simple tactics with a measure of success in a game situation.
 11-20 A candidate should demonstrate under applied conditions: a basic understanding of the rules and regulations in order to play a recognised version of the game; an ability to organise him/herself and others well for a practice game; an ability to make appropriate simple choices in an attempt to outwit opponents; an ability to execute a forehand stroke with a reasonable amount of control in a practice game, without the ability to prolong a rally or play attacking strokes.
 He/ she is likely to be able to serve but not accurately or consistently; an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
 0-10 A candidate should demonstrate under applied conditions: a limited understanding of the rules and regulations of the game; a limited ability to organise him/herself and others in order to improve simple techniques in practice; a limited ability to select the appropriate stroke in order to return the ball; a limited ability to execute the basic strokes in a passive situation.
 He/she will also find it difficult to serve or maintain a rally as a result of poor stroke production, frequently mistiming or mis-hitting the ball.